stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_distribution.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Optional:

+- `blocked_countries` (List of String) The configured countries where distribution of content is blocked

 Read-Only:

 - `backend` (Attributes) The configured backend for the distribution (see [below for nested schema](#nestedatt--config--backend))